-The College's investment in capital assets as of June 30, 2020 and 2019 amounts to \$85,704,182 and \$82,090,503, respectively, net of accumulated depreciation.
-These investments in capital assets includes land, building (including improvements), furnishings, and equipment.
+The College's investment in capital assets as of June 30, 2021 and 2020 amounts to \$85,185,647 and \$85,704,182, respectively, net of accumulated depreciation.
+Investments in capital assets includes land, building (including improvements), furnishings, and equipment.
+In addition to the Lynn electrical infrastructure project in FY21, The College also invested in the computer science and networking lab (LW329), Lynn East End Plaza ADA upgrades, the Danvers Math and Science building HVAC replacement, Danvers McGee central air handling project and upgrade to the Danvers campus fire alarm system and upgrades to the CCTV security system.